nylas/use-cases/packages/schedule-events/backend/node/README.md

 node -v
 ```

-If the command doesn't return a version, you probably don't have Node installed.
-You can either visit [nodejs.org](https://nodejs.org/en/) to download and set up Node v18 or later on your machine, or if you use a version manager for Node, use it to install Node 18.
+If the command doesn't return a version, you might not have Node installed.

+You can go to [nodejs.org](https://nodejs.org/en/) to download and set up Node (`v18.0.0` or later) on your machine.
+If you use a version manager for Node, use it to install Node 18.

-The minimum required Node version is `v18.0.0`.
-As a quick check, try running `node -v` again to confirm the version.
-You may need to restart your terminal for the changes to take effect.
+Once you install node, run `node -v` again to confirm the version.
+You might need to restart your terminal for the changes to take effect.

-## Running this app independently

-1. Confirm `.env` configuration

-    Head over to your Quickstart Application on the Nylas Dashboard for a copy of your `client_id` and `client_secret`.

-    Ensure the client_id and client_secret variables are configured in `.env` in this directory.

-    ```yaml
-    # Nylas application keys - see https://developer.nylas.com/docs/the-basics/authentication/authorizing-api-requests/#sdk-authentication
-    CLIENT_ID=client_id...
-    CLIENT_SECRET=client_secret...
-    ```

-2. Install dependencies

-    ```
-    npm install
-    ```

-3. Run the server

-    ```
-    npm start
-    ```
-4. Confirm the server is running on [http://localhost:9000](http://localhost:9000).